watilde/npm-report/README.md

 # npm-report
-Report error to npm easily
+Report your error to npm easily

 ## What's this
-Sometime you may see a npm error like the following:
+Sometime you may see an npm error like the following:
 ```
 npm ERR!
 Darwin x.x.x
 npm ERR! argv "/path/to/node/x.x.x/bin/node" "/path/to/npm" "xxx"